pixelflinger/lanczos-2d/README.md

 _Examples of various filters frequency response profiles.
 We use the radial version of filters for illustration._

-In many TAA implementations, the input samples are said to be "de-jittered" before accumulation.
+In many TAA implementations, the input samples are said to be "unjittered" before accumulation.
 That's one way to think about it, but it hides a more profound meaning: in reality we're applying a low-pass, band-limiting, filter prior to resampling.
 This is the mathematical justification for SGSR and FSR's